 Talent blots off the solution

 Talent washes the mica surface

+Drying with nitogen

 Place the AFM specimen disk with the attached surface-modified mica into a petri dish.
 [1]

-Talent places specimen disk into a petri dish
+Talent places specimen disk into a petri dish.
+Double sided tape is used to hold the corner of the disk in place.

 Next, dilute the exosomes with PBS to obtain a concentration between 4 and 40 billion particles per milliliters of solution.
 [1] Validate the diluted particle concentration using nanoparticle tracking analysis or dynamic light scattering.[2]

-Talent lifts exosomes from rack/ice and dilutes them
+Talent lifts exosomes from rack/ice and dilutes them.
+Sample is mixed by aspiration.

-Talent adds sample to NTA or DLS setup
+Talent analyzes sample to NTA setup

 Form a sessile drop on the surface of the mica by emptying 100 microliters of the diluted exosome solution from a pipette.
 [1] Then, place the lid on the petri dish and seal it with paraffin film to reduce sample evaporation.
 [2-TXT]